network weaver learning lab

 - Learning is mutual among participants and the facilitation team (we all bring diverse wisdoms that collectively create a platform for transformative change)

 - The only way to effect meaningful social change is by addressing race, class, privilege and power and all the ways it impacts the work

-Through participation in the lab, participants will be continuously cultivating and enacting the network weavers mindsets of:
+Through participation in the lab, participants continuously cultivate and enact the network weavers mindsets of:

 Multiple Ways of Knowing

 - Recognizing, lifting up and engaging wisdom in multiple forms (experiential knowledge, art and culturally-based forms of expression and meaning-making)

 - Letting go of expert and embracing co-learner/co-creator

 - Breaking silos – interconnectedness and interdependence

 - Engaging and developing leadership at many points and levels of authority in the system